How to see beautiful cherry blossoms in Seoul

 For more information on how to get to your destination, visit the airport’s public transport section.

 But, one of the easiest ways is to just take the airport bus.
 The bus ride is about an hour long, depending on where you are going.
 But after a long flight, it’s an easy way to get to your destination.

 There are however a few other ways to get to the city, too.
 Like for instance, taking the AREX Express train which will get you to the city centre in less than 30 minutes.
 Alternatively, you can consider grabbing a cab at the taxi pickup area or even getting a private transfer.

 Gimpo Airport lies 18km west of Seoul’s city centre.
 It mainly caters for domestic flights and a few international ones.
 If you do arrive here, getting to the city centre is pretty trouble-free, too.
 Visit their transportation section for more info.

-Travel tip: Remember to double check the arrival airport & terminal on your ticket.
+Travel tip: This probably goes without saying…but remember to double check the arrival airport & terminal on your airplane ticket.